varabyte/kobweb/README.md

 ```

 > [!TIP]
-> If you need really accurate, consistent interval timing, creating a worker like this may actually be beneficial.
+> If you need really accurate, consistent interval timers, creating a worker like this may actually be beneficial.
 > According to [this article](https://hackwild.com/article/web-worker-timers/), web worker timers are slightly more
 > accurate than timers run in the main thread, as they don't have to compete with the rest of the site's
 > responsibilities.
 Also, it seems that web workers timers stay consistent even if the site tab loses focus.

-#### FindPrimesWorkerStrategy
+#### FindPrimesWorkerFactory

-Finally, we get to the worker strategy idea we introduced in the first section.
-This kind of worker likely looks like
+Finally, we get to the worker idea we introduced in the very first section -- finding the first N primes.

-one that would actually get used in a real codebase, that being a worker which performs a potentially expensive,
+This kind of worker likely looks like one that would actually get used in a real codebase, that being a worker which
-UI-agnostic calculation.
+performs a potentially expensive, UI-agnostic calculation.

 We'll also use this example to demonstrate how to use Kotlinx Serialization to easily declare rich input and output
 message types.